Rodarte X Universal Standard + Dress

 The Rodarte X Universal Standard Dress is a beautiful, elegant, and effortlessly elevated piece that is special enough for your special occasions and versatile enough for every day.
 Featuring adjustable ruched details along the left side and sleeves, as well as gathering at the bust, this piece also includes a delicately draped, asymmetrical ruffle along the hem for a dramatic detail.
-Made from a luxe stretch georgette fabric that feels as good as it looks.
+Made from a luxe stretch georgette fabric that feels as good as it looks, this piece is lined up to the ruffle to eliminate any unwanted transparency.

 Fit: Fitted, view the product size guide